 Arabic, Dutch, English, French, German, Greek, Italian, Portuguese, Spanish, Swedish

-Algeria, Argentina, Australia, Belgian Congo, Belgium, Brazil, Canada, Canal Zone, Chile, Cuba, Ecuador
+Algeria, Argentina, Australia, Australian Antarctic Territory, Belgian Congo, Belgium, Brazil, Canada, Canal Zone, Chile, Colombia,

-Nicaragua, Pakistan Peru, Philippines, Portugal, Puerto Rico, South Africa, Sweden, Switzerland, Syria, Uruguay, USA
+Nicaragua, Pakistan, Peru, Philippines, Portugal, Puerto Rico, South Africa, Spain, Sweden, Switzerland, Syria, Uruguay, USA

 To join or just ask a question, send me an email!

 Members- include your name, city/state/country, describe what you type of